XargsUK/awesome-adhd/readme.md

 <p>There's millions of apps which aims to tackle issues which are shared between NT and ND brains.
 This aims to provide a list of resources and tools which are ADHD friendly!</p>

+<p>If you have something to add to the list, awesome!
+Fill out this <a href="https://forms.gle/AreAhowJqbZ5do8Y8">Google Form</a> and if it fits, it'll get added 🎉</p>

 </div>